mdavis-xyz/mdavis.xyz/pages/lime/content.md

 By agreeing to their villainous terms and conditions, users give away the right to class actions, as well as individual legal actions, and even arbitration.
 Class actions allow people to group together to take action against a company who through incompetence or malice systematically harmed people.
 When the possibility of class action and individual actions are taken away, companies have a far smaller incentive to avoid to the wrong thing.

-Lime says you still have the possibility of arbitration, but that's [not true](2.4) for people outside the US.
+Lime says you still have the possibility of arbitration, however [Section 2.4](2.4) implies that customers outside the USA cannot arbitrate either.
+Even if they can, arbitration means that instead of having your case heard in a court of law with a jury of peers, your case is heard in a [privatised kangaroo court](https://boingboing.net/2015/10/02/arbitration-how-americas-co.html).
+The "judge" [may be a contractor](https://boingboing.net/2018/12/09/justice-denied.html) of Lime, and the customer [almost never wins](https://boingboing.net/2015/10/02/arbitration-how-americas-co.html).
-Lime are still are able to [take you to court](2.7) though.
+Lime are still are able to [take action against you to a real court](2.7) though.

 Lime's terms and conditions are longer than my honours thesis.